Control vs. Choice

 Returning to the subject at hand, we note the presence of a grey zone somewhere between control and choice.
 As an example, we recognize that the buildings we inhabit vary widely.
 Not only were they built at different times with different materials, but they are also maintained differently and rely upon different systems.
 Specifically, we may heat our homes with natural gas, oil, electricity, or other fuel types.
 Similarly, we may cool with heat pumps, swamp coolers, or simple ventilation.
 Beyond that, we all rely upon lots of other appliances — which further differ by age and technology.
 Not to mention the meters on the outside of our homes!

 Clearly, once constructed, we lose most of any choice available around the materials and systems in our homes.
 However, we are left to our own free will with respect to how well we maintain our homes as well as on what schedule we choose to control temperature — and at what intensity.
 For example, do we set our thermostat to 65 F all day on a 100-degree day?

 Making Choice Rational — and Savings Real!

-With so much variety, “generalized” tips for energy efficiency (such as those we may receive in our monthly utility bill) may not convince us to act.
+With so much variety, generalized tips for energy efficiency (such as those we may receive in our monthly utility bill) may not convince us to act.
 Instead, customizing our energy choices provides more compelling motivation.
-In this spirit, the Emporia Vue provides tailored recommendations to users.
-Each designed to provide attractive savings to individual households – each claiming unique behavioral traits.
+In this spirit, the Emporia Vue provides real-time data that helps consumers tailor recommendations to achieve optimal value.
+Based upon their own unique behavioral traits.
 Further, the Vue encourages consumers to personalize how they provide and receive information via mobile app, allowing them customized fit in home energy management.